untwisted/untwisted/BOOK.md

 ~~~

 There is other way to add a mapping between an event and a handle to a Dispatcher object it is
 using the xmap function.
-This function is merely a synonymous for 'add_map'.
+This function is merely a synonymous for add_map.

 ~~~python
 >>> from untwisted.dispatcher import Dispatcher, xmap, spawn